 What accomplishment, academic or otherwise, are you most proud of?

 By far, I'm most proud of the three boys my wife and I are raising.
 It sounds trite, but it's true that when you have children, everything changes.
 As I watch them enter adolescence, I'm honestly more excited about the people they will become and their potential to influence society than anything I could ever do.

 What made you go into this field of study?

 It was kind of a fluke...
 I started writing creatively when I quit playing music professionally.
 When I was able to go back to school, I wanted to take some creative writing classes, so I chose English as my major.
 However, after a few non-literature courses (including linguistics, pedagogy theory, and grammar) and a handful of writing classes, I discovered the field of Rhetoric and Composition, and I realized that not only was it fascinating, but it could be really empowering to a lot of people.

 What was your favorite part of the graduate school experience?

-A talent you have always wanted: A longer attention span
+A talent you have always wanted: To play drums.

 If you weren’t in graduate school, what would you be doing now?
-Competing on The Amazing Race with my husband Ben.
+Most likely what I was doing before graduate school: web and graphic design.